Is it hunger? Or is that pang a need for something else?

 Had I unknowingly eaten some hidden carbs?

 I think it must be an evolutionary adaptation that ensured that if ever, as a Northern hemisphere hunter-gatherer, we stumbled upon a source of quick carb energy, like a honey tree or a bush full of berries, we would gorge on it until it was gone.
 Now I know, after a Saturday night of carbs at a friend’s dinner party, the following Sunday will be hard, full of yearning for other carby foods.
-If, however, I anticipate this predictable reaction and have no carbs in the house, and avoid stores and shops to buy more carbs, by Monday morning I will be feeling okay and back on track, burning ketones, not glucose, for energy again.
+If, however, I anticipate this predictable reaction and have no carbs in the house, and avoid stores and shops to buy more carbs, by Monday morning I will be feeling okay and back on track.

 But this sudden craving had blind-sided me.
 I had eaten no hidden carbs for days!
 In fact, I had eaten a good keto breakfast and keto lunch of leftovers.
 The hole in my stomach felt like hunger, but how could I be hungry?
 I was very well fed.